kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     //
     // If any header name in the `Access-Control-Request-Headers` request header
     // is not included in the list of header names specified by the response header
-    // `Access-Control-Allow-Methods`, it will present an error on the client side.
+    // `Access-Control-Allow-Headers`, it will present an error on the client side.
     //
-    // If any header name in the `Access-Control-Allow-Methods` response header does
+    // If any header name in the `Access-Control-Allow-Headers` response header does
     // not recognize by the client, it will also occur an error on the client side.
     //
     // Input: